Yf-Hma/brain_decode/README.md

 * Required packages:  ```python install -r requirement.txt```
 * vicuna-7b-v1.3 from https://huggingface.co/lmsys/vicuna-7b-v1.3 in the folder 'LLMs' (or other LLMs such as Meta-llama3.2-8b-Instruct)
 * CLIP in the main folder: git clone https://github.com/openai/CLIP
-* To use other data paths, change the configuration file in 'src/configs'.
+* To use other data paths, change the configuration file in 'configs'.

 ### Experiments
 This benchamrk contains three experiments associated to three different tasks and datasets: